DeclanFang/Demo-of-ChatBox/README.md

 Still working on the frontend to make the ChatBox pretty.
 First, see the demo GIF below to learn how it works!

-This is how the system notificates others when someone new enters the ChatBox:
+This is how the system notificates others when someone new enters the ChatBox, others will also receive a notification:

 ![image](https://github.com/DeclanFang/Demo-of-ChatBox/blob/master/DemoPre/Demo01.gif)